Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - A config file is generated on first launch:
   `Valheim/BepInEx/config/Marsarah.MarsarahTweaks.cfg`
 - Each feature is in its own section and can be toggled individually.
-- Features can be changed manually or via a config manager (e.g. Configuration Manager).
+- Features can be changed manually or using a Configuration Manager.
-- Most features support **mid-game toggling**, but some require crafting menus to be reopened, reloading areas or **client** relogs (this is specified in each config).
+- Most features support **mid-game toggling**, but some require crafting menus to be reopened, reloading areas or **client** relogs (this is specified in each section below).
 - Some configs below will have more detailed changes written in the [Docs] tab of the Nexusmods page.

   ✅ All features (except UI) are synced using ServerSync.